 No probably not.
 Because guess what will happen?

 More likely, it will die.

 And that’s the thing most lawyers have trouble providing for their businesses.

 That brutal reality is why I created the Co-Pilot group coaching program.

 That’s option #1.

-Or, option #2 is you can check out the other folks on Lawyerist’s list.
+Or, option #2 is you can check out my so-called competition.